 The churches of Wurzburg are just the tip of the iceberg when we talk about the architectural wonders we can discover in the city.
 Wurzburg Residence Palace is another eye-opening marvel that awaits us here in the city.

 It is our second reason why we should visit Wurzburg.
-Like, what do you think of going inside a structure that’s entirely a work of art?
+What do you think of going inside a structure that’s entirely a work of art?

 That’s how it is going to be!